jenniferjacobs/fireandlion/publishing.md

 * **A pleasure to work with**: a small team of local, experienced and friendly pros.
 * **Organised**: clear, sensible systems for version-control, storage and archiving.
 * **Transparent**: ask us anything, track project progress and access your files online, any time.
 * **Future proof**: our focus on open standards and open software mean less vendor lock in and greater flexibility to quickly repurpose your content for new platforms and experiments.
+[Read more here]({{site.baseurl}}/tech).

 [Get in touch.]({{site.baseurl}}/team)